Liusef/rare-diseases/README.md

 # Hi :)

+### how to use Docker psql

+Install Docker Desktop

+In root directory, run `docker compose up -d`

+This should build the container and automatically run it with your env settings.

-What to put in root .env file:
+### What to put in root .env file:

 POSTGRES_DB= whatever you want